ramhee98/MoodleUpdater/README.md

 1. **Directory Backup**:
    - Choose to back up the entire Moodle directory or specific components.
-   - Backups are stored with timestamps for easy identification.
+   - Backups are stored with timestamps in a folder defined in `config.ini` for easy identification.

 2. **Database Backup**:
    - Dump the Moodle database to a `.sql` file in the current directory.